Enter to win a Tivoli Model One Bluetooth Radio and check out what's coming at AWS re:Invent -->

 So, extend your log analytics strategy beyond CloudWatch by deploying tools that give you complete control over which log and metrics data you expose and how you interact with it.
 Don’t restrict yourself to choosing from a predefined list of data types.

-Additionally, you may choose to bypass CloudWatch altogether and push logs directly into a more comprehensive and powerful analytics platform.
+Additionally, you may choose to bypass the AWS CloudWatch log process altogether and push logs directly into a more comprehensive and powerful analytics platform.
 ChaosSearch allows you to do this as it can index any data stored in S3 that is in the log, JSON, or CSV format.
-There is a vast ecosystem of log shippers and tools to transport data to cloud object storage (Amazon S3) from Logstash and beats, Fluentd, Fluentbit to Vector, Segment.io, Cribl.io or programmatically from Boto3.

 Watch this quick demo to learn how to analyze JSON logs with ChaosSearch:

-As we noted, storing log and metrics data in AWS CloudWatch may not always be the most practical or cost-effective approach – especially if you need to retain data for an extended period due to compliance obligations or the untold value the long tail of data may bring for security use cases, forensics, or customer and product analytics.
+Amazon S3.
+Object storage built to store and retrieve any amount of data from anywhere.As we noted, storing log and metrics data in AWS CloudWatch may not always be the most practical or cost-effective approach – especially if you need to retain data for an extended period due to compliance obligations or the untold value the long tail of data may bring for security use cases, forensics, or customer and product analytics.

-For that reason, choose a log analytics strategy that gives you the flexibility to store your data wherever, and for as long as you would like.
-Even if you use CloudWatch to perform initial data collection, unlock additional value by storing all data centrally in Amazon S3 enabling analytics with a more powerful platform like ChaosSearch.
+Even if you use CloudWatch to perform the initial data collection, you can unlock additional value by storing all data centrally in Amazon S3 to enable analytics with a more powerful platform like ChaosSearch.

-Fine-tune your alarms
+4. Fine-tune your Alarms

 While CloudWatch supports basic alerting functionality in the form of alarms, CloudWatch alerts are just that – basic.
 They enable a limited amount of granularity, which means it’s difficult to define different alerts for different parts of your workloads.
 It’s also hard to configure highly dynamic alarms that factor in complex contextual data before determining whether to fire off an alert or not.